David-H-bit/PomoTech/README.md

 - Task editing and deletion
 - Pomodoro completion tracking
 - Preferences tab and settings route

-### Work in Progress
-This project is a work in progress and is not done yet:
+- Change your settings in the settings route
-- Local Storage does not work
+- Local storage
-- Settings are pretty limited for now

 ## Technologies Used